Start by using your information security objectives to determine your measurement information needs

 Annex SLAppendix 2 of the ISO/IEC Directives (Part 1 Consolidated ISO Supplement), Annex SL specifies the high level structure and identical core text for all ISO management system standards (MSS)., Clause 9.1 begins with a requirement to determine what needs to be monitored and measured and ends with a requirement to evaluate the XXX performance and effectiveness of the XXX MS. ISO/IEC 27001 reproduces this requirement with the following changes:

-The note is problematic as there are many circumstances when measurement results are not repeatable (consider a roulette wheel, for example).
+The recommendation is considered problematic by some experts as there circumstances when measurement results are not repeatable (consider a roulette wheel, for example).
 However, ISO/IEC 27004 provides a detailed explanation.

 What is ISO/IEC 27004?